After reading my article last week CD vs Bond Fund: A Case Study, reader TJ asked:

 Unfamiliar With The Ease of Buying

 Inertia is a strong force.
 Even if evidence suggests CDs are better, people like to find excuses saying it would be too much trouble to make the switch.
-If they never had CDs in an IRA before, they may erroneously think it’s not possible or there are a lot of paperwork to do the transfer.
+If they never had CDs in an IRA before, they may erroneously think it’s not possible or there is a lot of paperwork to do the transfer.
 Because people haven’t done it before, they are afraid they would do something wrong.
-They’d rather stick to the familiar than venturing out for something better.
+They’d rather stick to the familiar than venture out for something better.

 In fact it’s very easy to buy CDs with money in an IRA at a different institution.
 You just fill out a form given to you by the bank or credit union.
 They will get the money transferred over.
 See the IRA transfer form from Discover Bank as an example.
 You do it once and you are good for 5 or 7 years.
 Money is not going to disappear mid-air during the transfer.

 There you have it.
-Those are the reasons I can think of why people still invest in bonds not CDs.
-For people who really understand what’s going on, there’s little reason not to use CDs for the bulk of fixed income investments (except munis in taxable accounts).
+Those are the reasons I can think of why people still invest in bonds, not CDs.
+For people who really understand what’s going on, there’s little reason not to use CDs for the bulk of fixed-income investments (except munis in taxable accounts).
 Even for TIPS for inflation protection, we have CD-like I Bonds as a better alternative.
 To recap,

 - Bonds and CDs are not mutually exclusive.
 You can have both.

 - Bonds used to be better than CDs but no longer.